AnhaoZhao-LLMer/AnhaoZhao-LLMer/README.md

 - 🍻 Ph.D. at [*NLP Group @PolyU*](https://polyunlp.github.io/).
 - 🔭 I'm interested in Natural Language Processing.
 - 💻 Coding with Python, familiar with PyTorch, Transformers.
+- 🎧 Big fan of hip-hop (especially CDC and the Chengdu Five 🐼) — feel free to reach out if you wanna chat about rap!
 - 💬 Welcome to contact me by email ↙️.

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api?username=plclmezboss)]()